phamduyhk/getAsinCode/README.md

 xlwt
 xlrd

-#How to run
+# How to run
 1. Put inputUrl.xls in same folder with getASINfromUrl.py
-2. 'python getASINfromUrl.py'
+2. python getASINfromUrl.py